 life, and the world was better for it.

-doubt that we are surrounded by a mystery that we cannot understand,
+doubt that we are surrounded by a mystery we cannot fathom,

-despite all our wealth of accumulated knowledge.
+despite all our wealth knowledge.
 The life that informs

 us is part of it.
 The Chinese call it Tao, while also acknowledging